azeam/RITB/README.md

 # RITB
-Reinventing The Blog - A blog CMS that does nothing new
+ReInventing The Blog - A blog CMS that does nothing new